 A love of animals — in the U.S., billions of animals are slaughtered for human consumption each year.
 Help protect animals by going vegetarian during October.

 Respect for the environment and sustainability.
-From water protection to soil and air quality, raising animals strains our natural world more than growing plants.
+From water protection to soil and air quality, raising animals uses more natural resources than growing plants.
+Studies show that plant-based diets are more environmentally sustainable than those rich in animal foods.

 Additional resources to help dietitians and their clients incorporate a vegetarian lifestyle: